mas-bandwidth/netcode/STANDARD.md

 * _connection payload packet_
 * _connection disconnect packet_

+Connected clients buffer _connection payload packets_ sent from the client so their payloads of [1,1200] bytes may be received by the application.

-The user may also send _connection payload packets_ from the server to connected clients.
+The application may also send _connection payload packets_ from the server to connected clients.

 In the absence of _connection payload packets_ sent to a client, the server generates and sends _connection keep-alive packets_ to the client at some rate, like 10HZ.